A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

 The signal model underlying the phase vocoder method is a sum of slowly varying pure waves.
 An audio signal is modeled as

 where the instantaneous frequency of the $m$th component, $\w'_m(t)$, and the amplitude $A_m(t)$ are slowly varying.
 The phase vocoder method is justified for this model, if the frequency resolution is fine enough to approximate the instantaneous frequencies \cite{vocoder_imp}.
-Note that many real life audio signals are polyphonic, with the components of (\ref{vocoder_model}) well spread in the time-frequency plane.
-For this reason, a standard discrete wavelet transform produces low quality results for polyphonic audio signals, as it has a coarse time-frequency resolution.
+Note that many real-life audio signals are polyphonic, with the components of (\ref{vocoder_model}) well spread in the time-frequency plane.
+For this reason, a standard discrete wavelet transform produces low quality results for polyphonic audio signals, as it has a coarse time-frequency resolution \cite{MyRefStoch}.
 On the other hand, since the resolution of the WP4 method is fine in time-frequency, it is more suitable for time stretching polyphonic audio signals.

-In Figure \ref{fig:vocoder} we compare a standard discrete wavelet methotod to WP4.
+In Figure \ref{fig:vocoder} we compare a standard discrete wavelet method to WP4 in a toy example.
 In the standard method, a sparse approximation to the signal $s$ is extracted using OMP on the discrete wavelet dictionary, while in the second method the sparse approximation is obtained using WP4.
 In both methods, the signal is approximated by

 where the scalar coefficients consist of $\theta_k\in[0,2\pi]$ and $c_k\in\RR_+$, and the window is $f_2$.
 We then stretch time by an integer factor $T$, to get the output signal